amadousylla/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Existing third party checks
 ***************************

-To pay a vendor bill with an existing check it's necessary to select the :guilabel:`Existing Third Party Checks` method, this will show the required :guilabel:`Check` field, which will display the available existing checks to be used as a payment for the Vendor Bill.
+To pay a vendor bill with an *existing* check, click the :guilabel:`Register Payment` button.
+In the pop-up window, you must select :guilabel:`Third Party Checks` as journal for the payment registration.

+Select :guilabel:`Existing Third Party Checks` as :guilabel:`Payment Method`, and select a check from the :guilabel:`Check` field.
+The field shows all **available existing checks** to be used as payment for vendor bills.

 .. image:: argentina/existing-third-party-popup.png
    :align: center
    :alt: Payment pop-up window with Existing Third Party Check options enabled.

-When the :guilabel:`Existing Third Party Check` is used, it is also possible to review which operations are related to it, with the :guilabel:`Check Operations` button.
-Clicking this button will display a list of the actions that have been performed with this check.
-For example, a third party check created to pay a customer invoice and later used as an existing third party check to pay a vendor bill.
+When an **existing third party check** is used, you can review the operations related to it.
+For example, you can see if a third party check made to pay a customer invoice was later used an existing third party check to pay a vendor bill.

+To do so, either go to :menuselection:`Accounting --> Customers --> Third Party Checks` or :menuselection:`Accounting --> Vendors --> Own Checks` depending on the case, and click on a check.
+In the :guilabel:`Check Current Journal` field, click on :guilabel:`=> Check Operations` to bring up the check's history and movements.

 .. image:: argentina/check-operations-menulist.png
    :align: center
    :alt: Check Operations menu.

-When having multiple operations for the check, the menu will show multiple records.

-The menu also presents critical information related to these operations like:
+The menu also displays critical information related to these operations, such as:

-- The type of payment, to classify if the operation was either a payment sent to a vendor or a payment received from the customer
+- The :guilabel:`Payment Type`, allowing to classify whether it is a payment *sent* to a vendor or a payment *received* from a customer
-- The journal in which the check is currently being managed
+- The :guilabel:`Journal` in which the check is currently registered
-- The partner associated with the operation, either a client or vendor
+- The **partner** associated with the operation (either customer or vendor).

 Reports
 =======